Public Policy Role

 The next generation is important to the ongoing growth and success of Canada’s agriculture and agri-food industry.
 FCC proudly supports these enthusiastic, hardworking people by offering products and services such as the Transition Loan, Young Farmer Loan and Young Entrepreneur Loan.
 Our aim is to help young people enter the industry, assist them with intergenerational transfers of operations, provide them with valuable knowledge and help grow their businesses.
-FCC also supports young farmers and entrepreneurs through its FCC On Campus program and events such as Ignite: FCC’s Young Farmer Summit, which we offered virtually this year due to COVID-19.
+We also support young farmers and entrepreneurs through our FCC On Campus program and events such as our FCC Young Farmer Summit, which we offered virtually this year due to COVID-19.

 FCC is committed to supporting the Government of Canada’s Women Entrepreneurship Strategy by creating and launching a program to support women entrepreneurs in agriculture and agri-food.
-To support the need for capital, FCC launched the FCC Women Entrepreneur Loan.
+To support the need for capital, we offer the FCC Women Entrepreneur Loan.
 We also provide access to advisory services, value-added knowledge content and learning events on topics of interest to women.
 We launched a new event in 2019-20, the FCC Women's Summit, that offers opportunities for women to build connections and enhance their knowledge and skills.

 FCC has served as an industry catalyst leading the Agriculture More Than Ever initiative since its inception in 2012.
 Agriculture More Than Ever is an industry-driven cause made up of hundreds of partners and thousands of industry champions, called agvocates, from across the country, all committed to improving perceptions, dispelling myths and creating positive dialogue about Canadian agriculture.
 Agriculture More Than Ever provides resources and a forum for agvocates to tell the real, positive story of Canadian agriculture.
-FCC and its Agriculture More Than Ever partners host Canada’s Agriculture Day annually to celebrate agriculture across Canada.
+FCC and our Agriculture More Than Ever partners host Canada’s Agriculture Day annually to celebrate agriculture across Canada.

 We support government policy through collaboration with other government agencies